outpost-os/sentry-kernel/doc/concepts/concepts/archi_req.rst

 There are multiple managers in Sentry:

-   * **Memory manager**: This manager is responsible for configuring the memory protection and delivering a portable high level API for manipulate memory such as mapping and unmapping Outpost ressources into the context of a Sentry subjet (for example a task).
+   * **memory manager**: This manager is responsible for configuring the memory protection and delivering a portable high level API for manipulate memory such as mapping and unmapping Outpost ressources into the context of a Sentry subjet (for example a task).
      This API comply with armv7m MPU as well as RISC-V MPU or even MMU model.
 The memory manager